-Competence in using mobile phones and laptops including competent use of Microsoft Word, Powerpoint, the internet, email, and a memory stick/flash drive or file sharing app.
-Excellent communication skills in English, both written and spoken, and an ability to report in writing in a clear, accurate and timely manner.
+- Competence in using smart phones and laptops including competent use of Microsoft Word, Powerpoint, Excel, the internet and private intranets, email, messaging apps and cloud-based file sharing applications (we use Onedrive and Microsoft Teams). - Excellent communication skills in English, both written and spoken, and an ability to report in writing in a clear, accurate and timely manner.